 Nicolo started working with animals as a co-op high school student in 1999.
 Nicolo studied biology at the University of Guelph, where he received a Bachelor of Science.
 He continued his education and graduated from the Veterinarian Technician program at Seneca College.

-Sarah has recently graduated from the Veterinary Technician program at Sheridan College.
-Prior to completing the technician program she gained experience working as a Veterinary Assistant at a small animal clinic, wildlife rescue centre and humane society over the past 6 years.
+Sarah graduated from the Veterinary Technician program at Sheridan College in 2013.
+Prior to completing the technician program she gained experience working as a Veterinary Assistant at a small animal clinic, wildlife rescue centre and humane society over several years.

 Heather joined our team in June 2016 as an assistant/receptionist.
 She is a graduate of the Veterinary Office Management Program at Mohawk College.
 Her love for animals as a child grew into her passion to work in the field of animal care.

 Megan joined our team in the new year of 2019 as an assistant/ receptionist.
 She has completed the Sheridan Animal Care program at the Davis campus in Brampton.
 During Megan's spare time, she rescues animals in need and helps them find their forever homes.